Projects in Glide can have multiple Data Sources. This means you can have data from Google Sheets, Airtable, Excel, and more — all in one app.

-In this guide, you’ll learn how to structure your data simply and understand the fundamentals of how your data appears in Glide.
+In this guide, you'll learn how to structure your data well and understand how your data appears in Glide.

 Structuring your data

-Spreadsheets are incredibly flexible and allow you to organize your cells however you want.
-For your data to work in Glide though, it needs to be tabular — with neat rows and columns.
+There are many different data sources that you can use with Glide.
+Some are databases and some are more flexible, like spreadsheets.
+Spreadsheets allow you to organize your cells however you want, but for your data to work in Glide, it needs to be tabular (with neat rows and columns).

 Within each table, every column should have a name.
 These column names describe the properties or attributes of your items.
 Some Data Sources like Airtable automatically have column names, but in spreadsheets, you’ll need to make sure the first row is reserved for this.